Rush Rhees

 Rush Rhees (/riːz/; 19 March 1905 – 22 May 1989) was an American philosopher.
 He is principally known as a student, friend, and literary executor of the philosopher Ludwig Wittgenstein.
 With G. E. M. Anscombe he was co-editor of Wittgenstein's posthumous Philosophical Investigations (1953), and, with Anscombe and G. H. von Wright, he co-edited Wittgenstein's Remarks on the Foundations of Mathematics (1956).
 He was solely responsible for the editing of Philosophical Grammar (1974) and Philosophical Remarks (1975).
-Rhees taught philosophy at Swansea University from 1940 until 1966, when he took early retirement to devote more time to editing Wittgenstein's works.
+Rhees taught philosophy at what is now Swansea University from 1940 until 1966, when he took early retirement to devote more time to editing Wittgenstein's works.